-The accumulator (8, Figure 2-27) is not equipped with a gauge port.
+The accumulator (8, Figure 2-28) is not equipped with a gauge port.
 The technician shall install test equipment in the fitting under the protective cap in the top of the accumulator.
-The fitting size is M28 x 1,5 male thread (2, Figure 2-28)
+The fitting size is M28 x 1,5 male thread (2, Figure 2-29).

-Accumulators (9 and 10, Figure 2-27) are equipped with a Schrader valve (tire inflation valve) located under the protective cap (3, Figure 2-29) on the top of the accumulator.
+Accumulators (9 and 10, Figure 2-28) are equipped with a Schrader valve (tire inflation valve) (2, Figure 2-30) located under the protective cap (3, Figure 2-30) on the top of the accumulator.
+An accurate tire pressure gauge can be attached to the Schrader valve to check pressure.